 Comfort Chieh, a shipment supervisor, has been working for Neighborhood Parcel since around 2013 when they were still based in Lowell.
-She credits the growth and success of the business being a one-stop place for many services.
+She credits the growth and success of the business as being a one-stop place for many services.

 “There are so many services we provide here that even if you don’t know what you want to do if you come in, there’s something that you can do here.
-Whether you need a fax, printing, buy shipping materials, package something,” Chieh said.
+Whether you need a fax, printing, buy shipping materials, package something,” Bechat said.
 “It’s really one-stop shopping for business and people who do business.”

 The sentimental value of her role is important to her.
 Chieh said her daily interactions with her customers and Bechat make her want to do her best as a valued employee.

 “When you ship something to someone, that shows you care – more than a letter, more than a Facebook message,” Chieh said.
 “If you see something that you really like and you want to send it to somebody, that memento, that little gift, it means a lot.

 “Knowing how important packages are to people, it means a lot to me.
 And just being a part of that makes me feel good every day,” she added.

 A company of fewer than 12 employees places an emphasis on customer service and feedback.
 Bechat said the idea to include shredding services was actually a customer recommendation they pursued back in 2009.

 Bechat encourages people and businesses to come in and find out what they’re all about.
 He said they’ve got a diverse, “with a capital D,” menu of services.
 The goal in the next few years is to add one or two more locations and to franchise the business at a later date.